 It’s important to remember that high CRP is not a detection of disease.
 “It’s a precise measure of how active your immune system is—a measure of health,” says Dr. Liponis.
 While the blood test that checks for this cannot tell you where the inflammation is coming from, it can tell you that even mild forms of it exist.
 This can put you and your doctor on the right path to finding the cause—and a way to address it—at what’s hopefully an early stage of inflammation’s progression.

 While the American Heart Association (AHA) states that it’s a good idea to consider a CRP evaluation in your mid-30s, it also points to good evidence that CRP levels in your teens and 20s are very predictive of levels later in life—and the experts at Canyon Ranch agree.

-CRP is part of the normal blood tests we do for guests who seek our medical services, but it is not likely part of routine testing done by your doctor.
-Ask your physician about adding this to your annual lab work.
+CRP is not always a routine part of testing ordered by your doctor, so you should ask about adding this to your annual lab work.
 The best test is the high-sensitivity CRP, also known as the cardio CRP, which is more accurate than the standard CRP.
 The AHA notes that levels less than 1 mg/L are desirable; levels between 1 and 3 mg/L are indicative of moderate risk; levels of 3 mg/L or more suggest a large elevated risk.
 “Personally, I like people’s levels to be less than 0.7,” notes Dr. Liponis.

 If your results are not where you and your doctor want them to be, work together to identify the best ways to improve them.
 Losing weight, for example, can significantly lower CRP (even if it is achieved by way of gastric bypass).
 Our other tips on reducing inflammation can help, too.